 It was not until 1988 that a second population was discovered, 180km away, when Peter Kirby identified D. plantarius from grazing marsh ditches on the Pevensey Levels in East Sussex (Kirby 1990).
 This population had been known to biologists for several years but it was assumed to be D. fimbriatus.
 It had been known to local people for much longer and, in the 1950s, was reported to be common in the areas in which it is most still abundant.
 Click here to read more about the Pevensey Levels population.

-The third UK population was discovered in 2003 on a disused canal near Swansea, South Wales, by local naturalist Mike Clark.
+The third UK population was first identified in 2003 on a disused canal near Swansea, South Wales, by local naturalist Mike Clark.
 Immature Dolomedes found on the near-by Crymlyn Bog National Nature Reserve were subsequently also identified as D. plantarius.
-Just as on the Pevensey Levels, this population was already known but thought to be D. fimbriatus: it had been discovered by late and great environmental campaigner Andrew Lees in 1978, but the record was never verified.
+Just as on the Pevensey Levels, this population was already known but thought to be D. fimbriatus: it had been discovered by David Woodfall together with late and great environmental campaigner Andrew Lees in 1977, but the record was never verified.
 Click here to read more about the populations in the Crymlyn Bog area.

 The lack of reliable and verified historical records for D. plantarius in Britain makes it impossible either to assess reliably the extent of its decline, or to account for its present highly disjunct distribution.
 However, its extreme rarity is entirely consistent with the well-documented loss and degradation of wetlands in general, and of both lowland fens, and grazing marsh ditch systems, in particular.
 In addition, although verifiable historical records are lacking, a gathering body of evidence suggests strongly that this species was formerly present in areas beyond it current strongholds (see Historical Populations below).